Overview

 Performance beyond core expectations Highly independent, creative, critically reflective, generative and transformative Uses evidence to formulate defensible personal viewpoints and hypotheses and generate new ideas May correspond to a distinction or high distinction |

-Typically, you set out a rubric in a grid, relating levels of attainment to attributes (such as "discipline knowledge and understanding" and "psychomotor skills and procedures").
-Figure 2 demonstrates this.
-Within each cell in the grid, the statements serve as descriptors of the level of attainment for each criterion.
-In the example row (from Murray-Harvey, Silins & Orrell, 2003), descriptors relate to each level of attainment for the broad attribute "discipline knowledge and understanding".
+Within each cell in a rubric grid, statements serve as descriptors of the level of attainment for each criterion.
+In the example row in Table 2 (from Murray-Harvey, Silins & Orrell, 2003), descriptors relate to each level of attainment for the broad attribute "discipline knowledge and understanding".

 ATTRIBUTES |